-9.6.2 Visible DNSSEC Validation Symptoms
+12.6.2 Visible DNSSEC Validation Symptoms

 After determining the query path, it is necessary to determine whether the problem is actually related to DNSSEC validation.
-You can use the +cd flag in dig to disable validation, as described in How Do I Know I Have a Validation Problem?
+You can use the dig + cd flag to disable validation, as described in How Do I Know I Have a Validation Problem?